epfl-ada/ada-2024-project-kjaaanalytics/README.md

 ### Part 2: Analysis of the text reviews with Natural Language Processing (NLP)
-Preprocess the reviews: Before using the reviews for training, it’s essential to preprocess them to remove noise and standardize the text.
-Here are the common preprocessing steps:
+Before using reviews for training, it's crucial to preprocess them to remove noise and standardize the text.
+Below are the common preprocessing steps:

+1. **Convert to Lowercase**:
-Convert to lowercase: Convert all the reviews to lowercase letters.
-This step ensures that the model treats words with different cases as the same.
+   - Convert all reviews to lowercase letters to ensure uniformity and treat words with different cases as the same.

+2. **Remove Punctuation**:
-    - __Remove punctuation__: Remove any punctuation marks or special characters from the reviews.
-Punctuation does not contribute much to sentiment analysis and can be safely removed.
+   - Remove punctuation marks or special characters, as they do not contribute much to sentiment analysis and can be safely excluded.

+3. **Remove Stopwords**:
-    - __Remove stopwords__: Stopwords are common words such as “the,” “is,” “and,” etc., which do not carry much sentiment.
-Remove these words from the reviews as they can introduce noise to the model.
+   - Eliminate common words like “the,” “is,” “and,” etc., which do not carry significant sentiment and may introduce noise.

+4. **Tokenization**:
-    - __Tokenization__: Split the sentences into individual words.
-This allows you to analyze each word separately and build the word count table later.
+   - Split sentences into individual words, allowing for separate analysis of each word and the creation of a word count table.

+---

-- __Split the Reviews by Category__:
+### Split Reviews by Category
-Beers are split into 3 categories : liked, neutral and disliked.
+- Beers are categorized into three groups: **liked**, **neutral**, and **disliked**.

+---

-- __Visualization of Key Words__:
+### Visualization of Key Words
+- Use **word clouds** and/or **frequency plots** to:
-    - Use word clouds and/or frequency plots to show what are the most likely words and phrases used for positive and negative scores in particular countries.
-Also, the most sued word for certain types of beers will be plotted.
+  - Identify the most common words and phrases for positive and negative scores in specific countries.
+  - Display the most frequently used words for certain types of beers.

 ### Part 3: Geospatial Analysis